Wilkinsburg, Pennsylvania: Crime

 Wilkinsburg was home to the infamous Larimer Avenue-Wilkinsburg (LAW) Gang, which the federal government indicted under the Racketeer Influenced and Corrupt Organizations Act (RICO).
 The indictment started in 1995 when the federal government investigated and arrested many people with criminal ties or activities.
 Overall, crime in Wilkinsburg is higher than in outlying neighborhoods on average.
 However, crime has slightly declined in recent years.

 2000 shooting spree

 On March 1, 2000, Wilkinsburg received national attention when Ronald Taylor killed three people and wounded two others in a racially motivated shooting spree that occurred in part at the local Burger King and McDonald's restaurants.

 2016 mass shooting

 On March 9, 2016, five people, including a pregnant woman, were killed in a shooting at a cook-out in Wilkinsburg.
-In light of this, Rebuilding Together Pittsburgh is planning to take steps in helping those living in the neighborhood move past the event by revitalizing the area around where the shooting took place.
-The City Council has many plans to beautify the neighborhood and repair many of the vacant homes such as the apartment building on 855 Rebecca Avenue.
+The city council has many plans to beautify the neighborhood and repair many of the vacant homes such as the apartment building on 855 Rebecca Avenue.
 Furthermore, Vice President of the City Council recently started Wilkinsburg Community Conversations, whereby community members have the opportunity to discuss current issues the borough is facing.